WITH US

 If your BAC is too high, it is crucial to comply with the legal requirement of taking a BAC test.
 Refusing a blood or breath test can result in an automatic license suspension and an additional criminal charge.
 If you find yourself arrested for DUI, it is advisable to seek immediate assistance from a seasoned Butler PA DUI attorney.

 If you are facing charges of Driving Under the Influence, you deserve the expertise of an experienced and knowledgeable Butler PA criminal attorney.
 At Logue Law Group, we have successfully handled numerous DUI cases.
 Our services extend to Butler, PA, West Virginia, and Ohio.
-Contact us today for an initial consultation at 844.PITT.DUI or (412) 389-0805, or visit our website to get in touch.
+Contact us today for an initial consultation at 844.PITT.DUI or visit our website to get in touch.